 The decision in this criminal appeal case will be important in criminal law.
-The decision in this case will have an impact on criminal cases in Minnesota and how they are handled.
+The decision, in this case, will have an impact on criminal cases in Minnesota and how they are handled.
 Max Keller has handled many criminal appeal cases.
 He has appealed many decisions to the Minnesota Court of Appeals and the Supreme Court of Minnesota.
-Keller Law Offices has won appeals in both the Minnesota Court of Appeals and the Minnesota Suprejme Court.
-If you are looking for an experienced criminal defense attorney to file a criminal appeal for you, contact Keller Law Offices for a free consultation.
-There are many strict deadlines in an appeals case, so contact Max Keller as soon as possible.
+Keller Criminal Defense Attorneys has won appeals in both the Minnesota Court of Appeals and the Minnesota Supreme Court.
+If you are looking for an experienced criminal defense attorney to file a criminal appeal for you, contact Keller Criminal Defense Attorneys for a free consultation.
+There are many strict deadlines in the case of an appeal, so contact Max Keller as soon as possible.